 That’s what aligned productivity is all about.
 Picking the right tasks at the right time to best utilise the natural ebbs and flows of your energy so you can maximise your time at work and spend more time on the things that mean the most to you.

-If you can’t spend another day forcing yourself to do deep work when your exhausted and unfocused, book in a free discovery call with me and let’s chat!
+If you can’t spend another day forcing yourself to do deep work when you’re exhausted and unfocused, email me about coaching opportunities.